plengSPK/php-registration/README.md

 # php-registration

-A register with email verification and login system with bootstrap 4
+Register and login system with bootstrap 4

 ## Prerequisites
 #### MySql Server